Sharda University Admissions 2025

 A) Birth and belongingness

-B) Qualification and achievements
+B) Qualifications and achievements

 C) Choice and competency